 The camera is improved impressively, taking some excellent shots with minimal backlift needed from the user, and the Touch ID sensor is the first real step into biometrics on a smartphone, and one that Apple has succeeded in implementing.

-It's no longer the best iPhone on the market, that would have to be the iPhone 6, but the iPhone 5S still has a place in the Apple eco-system.
-For fans of smaller phones this is still the best option Apple has to offer.
+It's no longer the best iPhone on the market, that would have to be the iPhone 6S, but the iPhone 5S still has a place in the Apple eco-system.
+For fans of smaller phones this is still the best option Apple has to offer, though as it increases in age, its place in that eco-system will become ever more perilous.

 First reviewed: September 2013